-- Since most stock options expire worthless, selling options has been used as a profitable trading strategy by advanced traders.
+- Since most stock options expire worthless, advanced traders have used selling options as a profitable trading strategy.

 Practice taking the bearish bias by going to sell a call.
 What patterns work the best?
 How profitable is it?
-Are you comfortable incurring the risk?
+Would you be comfortable taking the risk?

 These are all questions you can answer by practicing in a simulated account.
-That way you’re not risking your money.
-When stock training, you always want to place many practice trades before using real money.
+That way, you’re not risking your money.
+You always want to place many practice trades before using real money.

-When you sell a call, you're taking a bearish bias on the stock.
+When you sell a call, you take a bearish bias on the stock.
 Smart stock market trading is all about minimizing risk.
 Make sure you’ve looked at the charts and have a good indication that a stock is going bearish.